Purchasing (Policy 6130)

 (iii.)
 Award to a successful vendor

 b.
-The detailed appeal process for formal procurements utilizing the sealed bid process is located on the Purchasing Department website with a link to the website listed in the bid package.
+The detailed appeal process for formal procurements utilizing the sealed bid process is located on the Procurement and Vendor Services website with a link to the website listed in the bid package.

 c.
 In addition, Sole Source determinations are appealable.
-The detailed process for appeal is located on the Purchasing Department website with a link to the website listed in the legal notice.
+The detailed process for appeal is located on the Procurement and Vendor Services website with a link to the website listed in the legal notice.

 d.
 Any appeal will be reviewed and a written decision setting forth reasons for denial will be provided or if upheld an amendment (for a specification or intent to award appeal) to the original bid or sole source determination will be posted.